nixworks/public/news/2017/11/17/the-navy-of-argentina-begins-a-search-for-one-of-its-submarines-the-san-juan-which-has-been-out-of-contact-for-two-days.md

 ### [2017-11-17](/news/2017/11/17/index.md)

-#  The navy of Argentina begins a search for one of its submarines, the "San Juan", which has been out of contact for two days.
+#  The Navy of Argentina begins a search for one of its submarines, the "San Juan", which has been out of contact for two days.